s-g-stavely/Talky/README.md

 # Talky

-Talky lets you type using your voice, on Windows, Mac and Linux.
+Talky lets you type using your voice, on Windows, Mac and Linux (X11 only due to hotkey library TODO).
 It uses OpenAI's speech-to-text model, Whisper, to convert your speech into text, which is pasted into whatever app you're using.

 ## Installation